survivejs/react-book/manuscript/06_from_notes_to_kanban.md

 export default alt.createStore(LaneStore, 'LaneStore');
 ```

-Now that we have resolved actions and store, we need to adjust our component to take these changes into account.
-Not surprisingly the logic is going to resemble `Note` editing a lot.
+Now that we have resolved actions and store, we need to adjust our component to take these changes into account:

 **app/components/Lane.jsx**